Kerry Woodson

 Walter Browne "Kerry" Woodson IV (born May 18, 1969) is an American former professional baseball pitcher.
+He played in Major League Baseball for the Seattle Mariners in 1992.

 Career

 Woodson pitched at Carmel High School (Carmel, California) where he studied under the school's effective pitching coach Guy Dubets.
 Drafted by the Seattle Mariners in the 29th round (747th overall) of the 1988 Major League Baseball draft, Woodson would go on to work his way up through the organization's farm system.
 The young baseball athlete made his minor league debut with the Bellingham Mariners in 1989 and was promoted to the Mariners' Single-A affiliate (San Bernardino Spirit) the following season.
 Woodson resided in Carmel, California when he began his professional baseball career.
 He appeared in eight games in Major League Baseball (MLB) for the Seattle Mariners, in 1992.
 Woodson also pitched briefly in Taiwan for the Brother Elephants of the Chinese Professional Baseball League (CPBL), in 1999.